 Be sure to consider any unusual circumstances.
 For example, if all or part of your team is working from home, the risks you face will be different than if everyone is in a shared office.

-Depending on your needs, this might be a great time to consider adding a Chief Information Security Officer (CISO) to your team, even on a part-time basis.
+Depending on your needs, this might be a great time to consider adding a Chief Information Security Officer (CISO) to your team, even part-time.

 Need Help With Your IT Risk Assessment?

 Conducting an IT risk assessment is not a one-and-done process.
-It’s crucial to keep an eye on new and evolving risks in order to adapt and stay on top of threats and vulnerabilities.
-If you’re feeling overwhelmed at the prospect, the experts at AISN are always available to provide additional information and support to help protect your organization.
+Monitoring new and evolving risks is crucial to adapting to and staying on top of threats and vulnerabilities.
+If you’re feeling overwhelmed by the prospect, the experts at AISN are always available to provide additional information and support to help protect your organization.
 Contact us today.